 The high cost of construction following the war dissuaded Guggenheim from immediately spending the funds he had assigned for the building and the maintenance of the collection.
-On the other hand, Rebay convinced Guggenheim to greatly increase the planned sum.13 In 1948 the site intended for the permanent museum was enlarged through the acquisition of another piece of the block.
-That same year, Rebay and Muschenheim remodeled the existing sixstory building on the site at 1071 Fifth Avenue to house the collection.
+On the other hand, Rebay convinced Guggenheim to greatly increase the sum.13 In 1948 the site intended for the permanent museum was enlarged through the acquisition of another piece of the block.
+That same year, Rebay and Muschenheim remodeled the existing six-story building on the site at 1071 Fifth Avenue to house the collection.
 Late in 1949 Guggenheim died without seeing his plans for a museum realized.
-He was succeeded as head of the Foundation by his nephew Harry F. Guggenheim (1890-1971) -- former naval aviator, aeronautical pioneer, and ambassador14 -- whose turbulent relationship with the difficult and demanding Rebay caused her to resign as museum director and relinquish her other positions.
-She was considered eccentric because of her theosophist interpretation of non-objective art, and was disliked as authoritarian.
-In poor health, Rebay planned her own foundation to foster non-objective art.15 She was replaced by James Johnson Sweeney (1900-1986) -- a Brooklyn native, former lecturer at New York University's Institute of Fine Arts, and former Director of the Department of Painting and Sculpture at the Museum of Modern Art -- whose ideas about museum architecture did not coincide with Wright's proposed design.16 Thus Wright had two new clients for the latter stages of design development when, in 1952, Solomon's estate was settled and the funds for the museum transferred from his estate to the Foundation.
+He was succeeded as head of the Foundation by his nephew Harry F. Guggenheim (1890-1971) -- former naval aviator, aeronautical pioneer, and ambassador14-- whose turbulent relationship with the difficult and demanding Rebay caused her to resign as museum director and relinquish her other positions.
+She was considered eccentric because of her theosophist interpretation of nonobjective art, and was disliked as authoritarian.
+In poor health, Rebay nevertheless continued to collect art and lecture on the subject as she planned her own foundation to foster non-objective art.15 She was replaced by James Johnson Sweeney (1900-1986) -- a Brooklyn native, former lecturer at New York University's Institute of Fine Arts, and former Director of the Department of Painting and Sculpture at the Museum of Modern Art -- whose ideas about museum architecture did not coincide with Wright's proposed design.16 Thus Wright had two new clients for the latter stages of design development when, in 1952, Solomon's estate was settled and the funds for the museum transferred from his estate to the Foundation.

-Frank Lloyd Wright (1869-1959)
+Frank Lloyd Wright (1867-1959)